 “We felt paralyzed throughout the entire ordeal,” recalls Josefina.
 “We missed him terribly and were always concerned about his recovery.
 It’s been so hard.”

 Recovery, and a reunion, at United Hebrew

-By October, when Cyril’s recovery progressed sufficiently, he was moved to United Hebrew’s skilled nursing and short-term rehabilitation facility for intensive physical therapy, which he received five days per week from Burke-trained rehabilitation therapists.
+By October, when Cyril’s recovery progressed sufficiently, he was moved to United Hebrew’s skilled nursing and short-term rehabilitation facility for intensive physical therapy, which he received five days per week.
 He also received specialized wound care and occupational and speech therapies.
 With the support of his interdisciplinary care team, he slowly grew stronger and healthier.

 Cyril was able to see his brother, Gerard Catedrilla, a Nursing Services Manager at United Hebrew.
 Staff facilitated virtual visits with his parents via FaceTime, and when health regulations permitted, “window visits” with his family.

 Yet, as happy as she was to see her son recovering and to visit via iPad or window, it wasn’t the same as being together in person, Josefina explained.

 “What we were most looking forward to was being reunited in person,” she said.

 After the arrival of the COVID-19 vaccine to United Hebrew’s campus in January, 2021, Cyril received his first and second dose of the Pfizer vaccine.
 His parents, both 74, became eligible to receive the shot soon after, and both were vaccinated in February.
 As a front-line healthcare worker, Gerard also received the vaccine.